DSA Ecosocialist Working Group: An Introduction

 Ecosocialists fight for so-called ‘transformative reforms,’ to urgently halt the genocidal accumulation of greenhouse gases in our atmosphere and rapidly transition to renewable zero-emission energy systems that shift power from capitalists to the people exploited by them.
 We fight against new fossil fuel infrastructure and the privatization of public goods such as land, energy, and water.
 We fight for a just transition of workers in fossil fuel industries to green jobs, but ultimately fight to transform our relationship to work altogether.
 We fight to remake our society to correspond with our values: justice, democracy, material equity, and a deep understanding of our fates as interdependent with all living and nonliving entities that make up our planetary system.

 Our work as ecosocialists is premised on a vision of radically transforming society through international solidarity and struggle, often beginning in our own communities.
-This is exemplified by DSA ecosocialist committees nationally.
-DSA New York and DSA Metro D.C’s work on fossil fuel divestment, Omaha’s opposition to pipelines, Huron Valley’s community garden, Chicago, Boulder, and Charlottesville’s fracking opposition, and Providence’s energy grid nationalization campaign are just a few examples of the ways DSA is engaging in ecosocialist work locally to improve the material conditions of their communities while building power for the people.
+This is exemplified by DSA ecosocialist committees nationally, with projects like pipeline opposition, socializing and decarbonizing energy systems, community gardens, and fighting for a Green New Deal.
+These are just a few examples of the ways DSA is engaging in ecosocialist work locally to improve the material conditions of their communities while building power for the people.

 Our National Working Group Mission